WHY DIESELS SMOKE: Diesel car engines get smoky because of a few common reasons.

 Sooty black or grey smoke is not a good sign if your vehicle is a late model car (or truck) with a 'clean diesel' engine.
-Modern diesels are fitted with electronic controls and high pressure common rail injectors to reduce smoking problems.
+Modern diesels get fitted with electronic controls and high pressure common rail injectors.
+This also helps to reduce smoking diesel engine problems.

-Blue smoke is a true indication that oil is being burnt.
-Puffs of blue smoke, often at the back of the engine, suggests it is burning deposits of oil and happens most likely because it is entering the combustion chamber.
+Blue smoke is a sign that oil is being burnt.
+Puffs of blue smoke, often at the back of the engine, suggest it is burning deposits of oil.
+It is happening most likely because it is entering the combustion chamber.
 This can happen for several reasons including;

 Seeing blue coloured smoke during a cold start (after start-up) usually reflects a problem with reduced oil control.
-Common reasons for this include fouling deposits around the piston rings or cylinder glaze (Carbon has been deposited in the machined cylinder crosshatching).
+Common reasons for this include:

 What does it mean when your car emits white smoke?
-Typically, this would be a sign of an internal leak and the engine is burning coolant or transmission fluid.
-The most common reasons for diesels producing smoky white coloured clouds from coolant leaks are a leaky head gasket or perhaps even a cracked cylinder head (block).
+As a rule, this would be a sign of an internal leak and the engine is burning coolant or transmission fluid.
+There are two common reasons for a diesel to produce smoky white coloured clouds from coolant leaks.

-The vehicle should be traveling at normal operating temperature during the test from a cold start (unless a faulty choke is suspected).
+The vehicle should be traveling at normal operating temperature during the test from a cold start (unless you suspect a faulty choke).
 It should be road-tested at regular intervals and after mechanical servicing.